Wndrfl/beetlejs/README.md

 1. they can be passed arguments when instantiating the object
 2. they will <b>automatically</b> be called as soon as the object is instantiated

 Finally, we added two methods to the `prototype` area.
-Unlike the `constructor` function, these methods will be called only when they are specifically called.
+Unlike the `construct` function, these methods will be called only when they are specifically called.

 ## Inheritance

 Beetlejuice.js also supports psuedo-inheritence between objects, via `BBB.namespace();`.
 Here's how that might look, if we wanted to "subclass" the "class" we created above:

 <pre>
-// Create the "subclassed" object
+// Create the "subclassed" object, notice the "extend" parameter BBB.namespace({
-BBB.namespace({
 	namespace: 'car',
-	extend: 'car.ferrari', // <-- this is where the magic happens
+	extend: 'car.ferrari',
 	construct: function() {

 		// This is the constructor area